k0retux/fuddly/docs/source/data_model.rst

   - ``MH.Attr.Mutable``: If set, generic disruptors will consider the node as being mutable, meaning that it can be altered (default behavior).
 Otherwise, it will be ignored.
+    When a non-terminal node has this attribute, generic disruptors using the ModelWalker algorithm (like ``tWALK`` and ``tTYPE``) will stick to its default form (meaning default quantity will be used for each subnodes and if the node has multiple shapes, the higher weighted one will be used.
+    Likewise for `Pick` sections).
   - ``MH.Attr.Determinist``: This attribute can be set directly through the keywords ``determinist`` or ``random``.
 Refer to them for details.
 By default, it is set.